mrbid/USTOR-160/README.md

 *Term: IDFA - a unique user id*

-This will allow accurate and high performance for low cost single-server RTB and DSP solutions, there is no set time for IDFA expirary as it is automatic, based on your average daily win rate, the buffers MAX_SITES and MAX_IDFA_PER_SITE will fill accordingly.
+This will allow accurate and high performance for low-cost single-server RTB and DSP solutions, there is no set time for IDFA expiry as it is automatic, based on your average daily win rate, the buffers MAX_SITES and MAX_IDFA_PER_SITE will fill accordingly.
 The idea here is that you block X amount of users for as long as you possibly can with the quantity of memory allocated.

-The idea here is if your winning around one million impressions a day, from roughly 250 different publisher/site id's then MAX_SITES 400 and MAX_IDFA_PER_SITE 4000 would seem a suitable memory requirement to ensure IDFA's where kept for around 24 hours.
+The idea here is if you are winning around one million impressions a day, from roughly 250 different publisher/site id's then MAX_SITES 400 and MAX_IDFA_PER_SITE 4000 would seem a suitable memory requirement to ensure IDFA's were kept for around 24 hours.

-The buffer write is cyclic/ring buffer so oldest IDFA's are the first to be forgotten when the buffer does finally fill and loop back to it's beginning.
+The buffer write is cyclic/ring buffer so the oldest IDFA's are the first to be forgotten when the buffer does finally fill and loop back to its beginning.
-This creates am effect where smaller sites sending less traffic have their IDFA's blocked for a longer period of time.
+This creates an effect where smaller sites sending less traffic have their IDFA's blocked for a longer period of time.
 Minimizing repeat traffic from lower supplying traffic sources.

-You will get notifications in the console which let you know when site buffers max and trigger a loop, all are timestamped.
+You will get notifications in the console which let you know when the site buffers max and trigger a loop, all are timestamped.

-Execute the USTOR process and you will be able to use the php functions below on the same local server.
+Execute the USTOR process and you will be able to use the PHP functions below on the same local server.

-USTOR opens a TCP port 6810 and then allows you to send two simple commands as can be seen in the php code below, which allow adding an IDFA and checking to see if an IDFA has been added.
+USTOR opens a TCP port 6810 and then allows you to send two simple commands as can be seen in the PHP code below, which allow adding an IDFA and checking to see if an IDFA has been added.

 The SITES / IDFA bucketing keeps array iterations low(er), and the ring buffer write